-Issued: November 2018 Reviewed: Autumn 2023
+Issued: November 2018 Reviewed: September 2024 Amended February 2025 Next Review Date: September 2025

-Next review due: Autumn 2024

 1.0 Introduction

 - 1.1 The purpose of this document is to ensure that the Birmingham Diocesan Multi-Academy Trust (the Trust) maintains and develops systems of financial control which conform to the requirements of both propriety and good financial management.
 It is essential that these systems operate properly to meet the requirements of our funding agreements with the Department for Education (DfE).
 Each School within the Trust must comply with the principles of financial control outlined in the academies guidance published by the Education Skills and Funding Agency (ESFA) in the Academy Funding Agreement and Academies Trust Handbook. - 1.2 The Trust will ensure all staff, including the Accounting Officer, the Executive Leadership Team, Headteachers, Finance staff and Admin staff, who deal with financial matters, are trained in the appropriate financial procedures. - 1.3 The Trust's Finance and Resources Committee, a sub-committee of the Trust's Board of Directors will be responsible for reviewing all controls and procedures of financial systems operating within the trust.